craigrodway/printmaster/README.md

 Installation
 ------------

-1. Make a new virtual host or subdirectory at the webserver
+1. Create directory on webserver to store files (configure as virtual host or subdir)
 2. Copy all Print Master files to the folder you just created
 3. Create a new directory called **session** where you extracted the files and make it writeable
-4. Create a new database and username in MySQL
+4. Create a new username and database in MySQL
 5. Import the *printmaster.sql* file into the new database
 6. Edit the *$db* line in *inc/init.php* to reflect your database details
 7. Invent your own security (.htaccess, integrated Windows authentication...)